April and May are great months to visit Cozumel, whether it’s just at the end of your school vacation or after the spring break season is over.

 Cozumel diving is also great for macro marine life.

-Througout the reefs and sea beds of Cozumel divers also find various kinds of sea snails, including small marginellas, flamingo tongue snails, and larger true-tulips and conchs.
+Throughout the reefs and sea beds of Cozumel, divers also find various kinds of sea snails, including small marginellas, flamingo tongue snails, and much larger conchs, and stunningly red-fleshed “true tulips.”

 Local Cozumel Holidays in April and May

-As of early 2021, Covid-19-related precautions continue to put some seasonal holidays on hold for now.
+As of mid 2021, Covid-19-related precautions continue to put some seasonal holidays on hold for now.

 Cozumel’s well-known and very lively annual Carnaval festival was canceled in February 2021, for example, and various other special holidays here have been observed but in much smaller and safer ways.